Subscribe to our newsletter to receive the monthly program

 Following a submission, there are important timelines to keep in mind:

-• ~3 weeks before the meeting you will receive a decision;
+• ~3 weeks before the meeting you will receive a decision; please confirm your presence.

-• If your abstract is selected for a Research Highlight, please submit a 1-minute presentation to be streamed during both sessions.
-We will record regular talks during the first session for replay during the second session, but you may also submit a pre-recorded talk to be used in the case of technical difficulties.
-You must send the video at least one week prior to the day of the conference;
+• We will record regular talks during the first session for replay during the second session, but you may also submit a pre-recorded talk to be used in the case of technical difficulties.
+If you wish to have a backup video, please send it at least 24 hours prior to the day of the conference.

-• At the following meeting, the winners of the Best Selected Talk and Best Highlight Awards are announced.
+• At the following meeting, the winners of the Best Selected Talk and Best MicroTalk Awards are announced.
 If you have been awarded, you will be notified by email.

 ABSTRACT